openhab/openhab-addons/addons/binding/org.openhab.binding.zway/README.md

 ### Features

-- Discover Z-Way server (Bridge) and Z-Way devices
+- Discovery of the Z-Way server and devices
-- Control the Z-Way devices
+- Control of the Z-Wave devices in openHAB
-- Receive updates in openHAB by a Observer mechanism
+- Receive updates of sensor data and actuator states in openHAB

 ### Restrictions

+- Z-Way device types (especially the probe types) supported by openHAB channels with detailed information (scale types and so on) are not complete.
+- Configuration of the Z-Wave network by the binding is currently not possible (device inclusion or physical device configuration)
 - Z-Way App "OpenHAB Connector" is required.
 Further versions will contain other mechanisms under usage of the WebSocket implementation of Z-Way or MQTT.
-- No configuration of the Z-Wave network is currently possible (like device inclusion or (phyiscal) device configuration.
-- Z-Way device types (especially the probe types) supported by openHAB channels with detailed information (scale types and so on) are not complete.